BoE Lowers Base Rate to 4.25% | What it Means for Your Mortgage

 These three major hits to the economy contributed to the current cost-of-living crisis.
 Because major events have a relationship with inflation, the long-term view on inflation is never set in stone, but experts can make an educated guess with the data they do have.

-Inflation is now below the BoE's target of 2%, which many feel is the primary reason the bank has lowered interest rates.
-Many experts expected inflation to jump up slightly in response to increased spending after the base rate was reduced to 5%, so it came as a surprise when inflation actually dropped below 2%.
+Inflation is now close to the BoE's target of 2%, which many feel is the primary reason the bank has lowered interest rates.

-Now that the base rate has been dropped again, many experts are confident that we'll see a slight uptick in inflation and there is room for further base rate reductions in the future.
+Now that the base rate has been dropped again, many experts are confident that we'll see a slight uptick in inflation, but there may well be room for further base rate reductions in the future.

 How Can You Find an Affordable Mortgage in 2024?